2D-Zernike polynomials and coherent state quantization of the unit disc: 2D-Zernike polynomials on the unit disc

+where $\delta(x,y)$ is the two-dimensional Dirac delta function.
+Among the recurrence relations of $\PP(z,\oz)$ provided in \cite{Wu3}, we also mention

-The following lemma is essential in obtaining a reproducing kernel Hilbert space and, thereby, CS and to the computations of lower symbols and in so doing Berezin transforms.
-To the best of our knowledge, the following summation formulas for the 2D-Zernike polynomials have not yet been worked out.
-We shall prove it in the following lemma. \begin{lemma} For $\alpha>-1,~z\overline{z}<1$ and $w\overline{w}<1$, we have
+Our main results are summarized in the following lemmas that are essential in obtaining a reproducing kernel Hilbert space and, thereby, CS and to the computations of lower symbols and in so establishing Berezin transforms.
+To the best of our knowledge, the following summation formulas and the integral formula for the 2D-Zernike polynomials have not yet been worked out. \begin{lemma} For $\alpha>-1,~z\,\overline{z}<1$ and $w\,\overline{w}<1$,